nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 These steps are a bit hard and annoying if you do all of them manually.
 So you need a full-time person to do them even at midnight.

 ## Solution
-[GitLab](https://gitlab.com) (and also [GitHub](https://github.com)) has a great tool for automating Deployment named [Gitlab-CI](https://about.gitlab.com/product/continuous-integration/).
+[GitLab](https://gitlab.com) (and [GitHub](https://github.com)) has a great tool for automating Deployment named [Gitlab-CI](https://about.gitlab.com/product/continuous-integration/).
 I don't want to introduce them.
 You can read their documentation and about sections if you want!

 So, let's do these steps to have a complete ci/cd process:

 ### Step 0

-First of all, you should use [Git](https://git-scm.com) for version control and [Docker](https://www.docker.com/) for containerize your builds and etc.
+First of all, you should use [Git](https://git-scm.com) for version control and [Docker](https://www.docker.com/) for containerize your builds, and so forth.
 If you haven't used them yet, you're not a developer!
 Shame on you :unamused:

 I assume I have a simple web server in [Golang](https://golang.org) and want to deploy it on a [Kubernetes](https://kubernetes.io) cluster in both staging and production environment.

-### Step 1: Using a workflow
+### Step 1: Using a Workflow
 There are many flows for coding and deployment such as [Git Flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) or [GitLab FLow](https://docs.gitlab.com/ee/workflow/gitlab_flow.html).
 You can read about them and use either if you want.

 I often use this flow or a simpler one: